scrapy/scrapy/docs/topics/dynamic-content.rst

 -   If the response is HTML or XML, use :ref:`selectors
     <topics-selectors>` as usual.

--   If the response is JSON, use `json.loads`_ to load the desired data from :attr:`response.text <scrapy.http.TextResponse.text>`::
+-   If the response is JSON, use :func:`json.loads` to load the desired data from :attr:`response.text <scrapy.http.TextResponse.text>`::

         data = json.loads(response.text)